Jakkuehn/R_ecology_dashboard/README.md

 This project is still WIP, and tailored to the requirements and wishes of the ecology group at the Humboldt-University to Berlin.

-Current Tasks include addition of histograms and train/test modeling, as well as basic SQL integration
+Current Tasks include expansion of plots/models and better method to generate tables and results pages.